Tragedy of the commons: Regulation

 German historian Joachim Radkau thought Hardin advocates strict management of common goods via increased government involvement or international regulation bodies.
 An asserted impending "tragedy of the commons" is frequently warned of as a consequence of the adoption of policies which restrict private property and espouse expansion of public property.

-Given the current system of rule of law, the solution of giving a legal right to nature at large (from object to subject) could be a game changer.
-This idea of giving land a legal personality is intended to enable the democratic system of the rule of law to allow for prosecution, sanction, and reparation for damage to the earth.
-This legal development is not new, it has been put into practice in Ecuador in the form of a constitutional principle known as "Pacha Mama" (Mother Earth).
+Giving legal rights of personhood to objects in nature is another proposed solution.
+The idea of giving land a legal personality is intended to enable the democratic system of the rule of law to allow for prosecution, sanction, and reparation for damage to the earth.
+For example, this has been put into practice in Ecuador in the form of a constitutional principle known as "Pacha Mama" (Mother Earth).

 Internalizing externalities

 Privatization works when the person who owns the property (or rights of access to that property) pays the full price of its exploitation.
 As discussed above negative externalities (negative results, such as air or water pollution, that do not proportionately affect the user of the resource) is often a feature driving the tragedy of the commons.
 Internalizing the externalities, in other words ensuring that the users of resource pay for all of the consequences of its use, can provide an alternate solution between privatization and regulation.
 One example is gasoline taxes which are intended to include both the cost of road maintenance and of air pollution.
 This solution can provide the flexibility of privatization while minimizing the amount of government oversight and overhead that is needed.